tdien105/axon/README.md

 # axon

-For extracting human names from a remote json file
+For extracting human names from a remote json file.
+- Human names will be replace with this char: ___
+- After replace all human names, it will return a json file which added a new key: "AXON":"true"

 # Prerequisite:
 - k8s cluster with at least two nodes